weizheng-doe/Shapley-COA/README.md

 Simulation_airport_game.R produces the results in airport game example in Section 4

-supp-simulation1_the_electoral_college.R produces the results in the electoral college example in the supplemental material

 supp-simulation2_manufacturing_system_model.R produces the results in the manufactoring system example in the supplemental material

 # real-data-code